usavictor210/ngplusplusrespecced/bugs.md

 - ^ FIXED: It was timeLeaperMult()

 ## Minor
-- TS271 breaks the shift click (buy all studies)
+- TS271 breaks the shift click (buy all studies) - FIXED, time studies needed to be fixed, so we did that.